 “This momentous question, like a fire bell in the night awakened and filled me with terror.
 I considered it at once the knell of the Union.”1

-In addition to divisiveness, leading Democratic-Republicans at the time including Jefferson, James Madison, and President James Monroe believed the Tallmadge amendment was not an issue of the morality of slavery, but one last power attempt by the now-defunct Federalists in the northeast.3
+In addition to divisiveness, leading Jeffersonian Democrats at the time including Jefferson, James Madison, and President James Monroe believed the Tallmadge Amendment was not an issue of the morality of slavery, but one last power attempt by the now-defunct Federalists in the northeast.3

 The Tallmadge Amendment passed in the northern-dominated House, though it was promptly rejected in the evenly-split Senate before Congress adjourned for the season.